India: Will wrestler Vinesh Phogat win at politics? – DW – 10/07/2024

 Phogat, a triple Commonwealth Games gold medalist, has been a leading figure in protests demanding action against Brij Bhushan Sharan Singh, a powerful politician and former head of the Wrestling Federation of India (WFI).

-Phogat and other top wrestlers, including Olympic bronze medalist Sakshi Malik, staged monthslong demonstrations in New Delhi, accusing Singh of sexual harassment and intimidation of female athletes.
+Phogat and other top wrestlers, including Olympic bronze medalist Sakshi Malik, staged monthslong demonstrations in the Indian capital New Delhi, accusing Singh of sexual harassment and intimidation of female athletes.

-In May, a Delhi court charged Singh, a member of Prime Minister Narendra Modi's ruling Bharatiya Janata Party (BJP), with sexual harassment and criminal intimidation.
-Singh denied the allegations and pleaded not guilty.

 "I see this opportunity as a time to give back to society, especially for those who continue to suffer exploitation and abuse," Phogat said.